 Celebrate Recovery is a biblical and balanced program that helps us overcome our hurts, hang-ups, and habits.

-Tuesdays, 7 p.m. in room B2: Celebrate Recovery (CR) is a safe place for adults to share struggles, strengths, hurts and hopes in a Christ-centered recovery process.
+Tuesdays, 7 p.m. on the second floor in the Upper Room: Celebrate Recovery (CR) is a safe place for adults to share struggles, strengths, hurts and hopes in a Christ-centered recovery process.
 It is for everyone who wants to take off their mask and experience acceptance, compassion, love, freedom and life-change.

 One of our ground rules is “anonymity and confidentiality are required.”